 This recipe for Almond Punch from my maternal grandmother, which has been served at nearly almost every large family get-together that I can think of since I was a child.
 It is almost universally loved, and since it’s non-alcoholic (as neither I nor hardly any members of my family drink), everyone can enjoy it, from the youngest toddler to the oldest adult.
 I’ve been making it at nearly every Friendsgiving (and will make it at this year’s), and I promise that once you’ve tried it, it just might become YOUR new go-to punch recipe too.

 (Makes 3 quarts, or about 20-25 punch cups)

 - Boil sugar and water together for 5 minutes.
 Let cool slightly.

 - Add orange juice, lemon juice, vanilla, and almond extract.
 This will make a syrup that can be stored for some time in the fridge until ready to serve.

-- When ready to serve, add two quarts of water (I always add slightly less than 2 quarts and substitute in an equivalent amount of ice for the missing water.)
+- When ready to serve, add two quarts of water OR an equivalent amount of Sprite, or do a combination of the two (I always add slightly less than 2 quarts and substitute in an equivalent amount of ice for the missing water.)